ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 Regional Major Ranking events (RMRs) sort teams within their region, and the top teams from each region receive Major invitations.

 RMR regions roughly correspond to their geographic equivalent.
-On the edges, countries should be assigned to the region that provides teams the lowest latency in qualifiers.
+On the edges, countries should be assigned to the region that provides teams with the lowest latency in qualifiers.

 The 3 RMR regions are
 - Europe